mgoddard/docs/v20.2/transaction-retry-error-reference.md

 If you are using high-priority transactions:

 1. Update your app to retry on serialization errors (where `SQLSTATE` is `40001`), as described in [client-side retry handling](transactions.html#client-side-intervention).
 2. Design your schema and queries to reduce contention.
-For more information about contention and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
+For more information about how contention occurs and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).

-XXX: Does this section need to have approximately all of the same content as the section for `ABORT_REASON_ABORTED_RECORD_FOUND`?
-Should we say this differently, somehow?
+<strong><font color="red">FIXME</font></strong>: Does this section need to have approximately all of the same content as the section for `ABORT_REASON_ABORTED_RECORD_FOUND`?
+Is there some nuance in this case that means we should say this differently?
+With some different emphasis?

 ### Abort reason pusher aborted